University students register online for each semester. Complete information about the registration process is given in the Course Schedule.

 There is no minimum course load for graduate students.
 Please see General Information > Academic Policies and Procedures > Quantity of Work Rule for the Graduate school's full-time course load requirements.

 Agencies that grant loans or provide for educational funding may establish different definitions of full-time status.
 Students should be familiar with the regulations of any agency to which they have an obligation.

 Under various circumstances, graduate students must register for and must remain registered for a full-time load.
 In other circumstances, graduate students must register and must remain registered for a minimum number of hours; those requirements are given below.

-Holders of Graduate School–administered fellowships and scholarships: Nine hours each long-session semester and three hours in the summer session (in any combination of summer-session terms).
+Holders of Graduate School–administered fellowships and scholarships: Nine hours each fall or spring semester and three hours in the summer semester (in any combination of summer terms).